 Take a cooking class

-Thai cuisine is known for its fragrant, flavorsome quality.
-Learn how to cook your favorite Thai dishes by taking a cooking class in Bangkok!
-Pad Thai.
-Thai green curry, mango sticky rice…these are just a selection of the dishes you could learn how to create.
-Often, a cooking class will include a tour of a local market to pick up your ingredients before heading back to use them up.
+Thai cuisine is known for its fragrant, flavorsome dishes.
+Learn how to cook your favorite Thai meals by taking a cooking class in Bangkok!
+Pad Thai, Thai green curry, mango sticky rice… these are just a selection of the dishes you could soon be showing off to your friends.
+Often, the class will include a tour of a local market to pick up your ingredients before heading back to use them up.
 Don’t go with a full stomach and set aside a morning or an afternoon for this must-do activity.

-It’s no secret that Thailand is the place to go to find a bargain when it comes to shopping.
-Aside from its famous malls – MBK for great deals, Siam Paragon for a luxe shopping experience – Bangkok also boasts a number of awesome outdoor markets.
+Thailand is the place to go and find a bargain when it comes to shopping.
+Aside from its famous malls – MBK for great deals and Siam Paragon for a luxury shopping experience – Bangkok also boasts a number of awesome outdoor markets.
 Chatuchak Market operates Friday through Sunday and is a vibrant mix of produce from local vendors.
 It’s also one of the world’s largest weekend markets!
 Alternatively, head to one of the city’s floating markets and find boats selling fruits, vegetables and street food.
-Slightly out of the city, they’re a unique experience not to be missed.
+Slightly out of the city, they’re a unique experience that’s not to be missed.

 Experience the nightlife

 Bangkok’s nightlife can be whatever you want it to be: sophisticated bars and rooftop terraces are dotted around the city, whilst on ground level it’s vibrant, eclectic and never boring.
-Check out the rooftop bar at the Banyan Tree or the Sky Bar atop the Lebua at State Tower for breath taking views and a luxurious setting.
-Head to Sukhumvit, an area popular with expats and tourists, to find bars, clubs and restaurants aplenty; or party with the locals at RCA, an avenue where Bangkok locals go to dance until the early hours.
+Check out the rooftop bar at the Banyan Tree or the Sky Bar atop the Lebua at State Tower for breathtaking views and a luxurious setting.
+Head to Sukhumvit, an area popular with expats and tourists, to find bars, clubs and restaurants aplenty; or party on the Royal City Avenue (or RCA for short), where Bangkok locals go to dance until the early hours.